-This month, as our thoughts turn towards the festive period, and we recall how those few days towards the end of December come and go in a whirlwind of carols, tinsel, family and friends.
-But, in a care home, it can be a tricky time.
-We share some of our top tips for a happy season
+This month, our thoughts turn towards the festive period, and we recall how those few days towards the end of December come and go in a whirlwind of carols, tinsel, family and friends.
+But in a care home, it can be a tricky time.
+We share some of our top tips for a happy season.

 Life story and experiences can be particularly poignant at this time of year.
 It is important to recognise that not everyone has happy memories of Christmastime, so sensitivity and empathy are essential – a negative response to activities or refusal to join in might be an indicator either that the person has sad memories of this time of year, or that they are struggling to make sense of their current reality.

 Christmas activities are often full of noise and colour, yet sometimes people with dementia have difficulty with too much noise and chatter.
 Making sure there are quiet times and safe havens from the hustle, bustle and excitement of the festive period can offer much needed time for reflection as well as recognising and supporting diversity and differing needs of the people we support.